m-kant/bubble-serv/sample.md

 ];

 options = {
-  // applyed to new and existing records, for exmple age=null will be added to "Sondra"
+  // applyed to new and existing records, for exmple, age=null will be added to "Sondra"
   default: { firstName: null, lastName: null, gender: null, age: null },
   getters: {
     // getter for field "name"